ianjhart2718/profiletimes/readme.md

 ## References
 This all started with a hunt for a suitable tool.
 Delete profiles (theshonkproject) and delprof2 (Helge Klein) both appeared to be unsupported.
 Eventually I came upon this article on [techcommunity.microsoft.com](https://techcommunity.microsoft.com/discussions/windows-deployment/issue-with-date-modified-for-ntuser-dat/102438) and the rest, as they say, is history.

-Here's an alternate source for the "friendly name" code, borrowed from that thread (Ryan Pertusio). [community.spiceworks.com](https://community.spiceworks.com/t/powershell-sid-to-user-and-user-to-sid/1005944)
+Here's an alternate source for the "friendly name" code borrowed from that thread (Ryan Pertusio). [community.spiceworks.com](https://community.spiceworks.com/t/powershell-sid-to-user-and-user-to-sid/1005944)
+## FAQ
+### Q. What's with the weird parameter names?
+### A. I'm so glad you asked.
+Early versions of the script used Verbose and Debug.
+Then I discovered that these are commonParameters and "You can't create any parameters that use the same names as the Common Parameters".
+Well, it seemed to be working, but rather than risk it I just used search and replace to change the names.
+If this triggers you, consider that option1 and option2 are not mnemonic and there's auto-complete so typos should not be a problem.